FreeStreamAVS/Notifications/README.txt

-28
+29
 |||
-3/20/2017 10:30am CST.
+3/26/2017 12:30am CST.

-New live Tv service added all HD Channels.
-Click on "Classic"
+ALL FOX SPORTS REGIONAL CHANNELS ADDED  Click on "Classic" to update

 Update is ready for download exit